dssg/hitchhikers-guide/tech-tutorials/reproducible-software/README.md

 > **Warning**: `pip freeze` will output every package that was installed using pip or setup.py (setuptools).
 > External dependencies that are from github or some other source not found on PyPi will appear but will
 > not be found when trying to reinstall the dependencies.
 You can include github repositories from github
 > in your requirements.txt file, you just have to do manual housekeeping.
-Other external dependenices and how
+Other external dependencies and how
 > to install them should be recorded in your README.md file.

 > Note: There is also the conda environment created by Continuum Analytics.
 The
 > conda environment handles creating a environment and package dependencies -- what the virtual
 > environment + pip combination does.
-Conda, unlike pip, includes many non-python depedencies
+Conda, unlike pip, includes many non-python dependencies
 > (e.g, MKL) as precompiled binaries that are necessary for scientific python packages.
 > The author is currently of the opinion that if you are a beginner or using a dated OS then using a
 > conda environment is not the worst of ideas.
 If you are a developer working on a development
-> machine then compile things yourself -- an imporant and useful skill.
+> machine then compile things yourself -- an important and useful skill.
 Whatever path you choose
-> be consistent about how you set up your environment and document it throughly.
+> be consistent about how you set up your environment and document it thoroughly.

 ---

-# Systems Level Dependenices
+# Systems Level Dependencies

 Systems level dependencies are the libraries installed on your OS.
 For Ubuntu/Debian Linux you can get a list of them and then install them using the following: